 5. The foundations of communicating quality and methodology

-To successfully create a layered approach to communicating quality and methodology to a wide range of users, there are some actions and behaviours that producers need adhere to when deciding what information we provide to our users.
+To successfully create a layered approach to communicating quality and methodology to a wide range of users, there are some actions and behaviours that producers need to adhere to when deciding what information we provide to our users.
 The elements below were developed during our review of the QMI but are relevant to any communication of quality and methods to users.

 Remember our goal: To help users make better decisions about our statistics